asyncapi/modelina/docs/advanced.md

 TODO

-## Adding logging to the library
+## Add logging to library
-When you are generating models this library uses a detached logging module so you can integrate your own logging implementation based on your needs.
-By default nothing is logged to console or otherwise.
+When you generate models, by default, nothing is logged to the console or elsewhere.

+If you want to integrate a logging implementation specific to your needs, this library allows you to implement a detached logging module.

 The library uses 4 different logging levels:
-- `debug`, for any very specific details only relevant to debugging.
+- `debug`: for specific details only relevant to debugging
-- `info`, for any general information relevant to the user.
+- `info`: for general information relevant to the user
-- `warn`, for any warnings that the user might need if the output is not as expected.
+- `warn`: for warnings a user may need if the output is not as expected
-- `error`, for any errors that occur in the library.
+- `error`: for errors that occur in the library

 ### Example usage
-This is an example integration of how to add a custom logger to the library:
+Below is an example integration for adding a custom logger to the library:

 ```ts
 import {ModelLoggingInterface, Logger} from '@asyncapi/modelina';